priism-center/thinkCausal_dev/thinkCausal/UI/markdowns/help.md

 Nam libero justo laoreet sit amet cursus sit amet dictum.
 Lorem donec massa sapien faucibus et molestie ac feugiat.

 Ut tristique et egestas quis ipsum suspendisse.
 Turpis egestas pretium aenean pharetra magna ac.
 Pellentesque id nibh tortor id aliquet.
 Tortor aliquam nulla facilisi cras fermentum odio.
 Sapien faucibus et molestie ac feugiat.
 Odio euismod lacinia at quis risus sed vulputate.
 Vitae auctor eu augue ut lectus.
 Vitae congue eu consequat ac felis donec et odio.

 Phasellus egestas tellus rutrum tellus pellentesque eu.
 Vitae congue mauris rhoncus aenean vel elit scelerisque.
 Congue nisi vitae suscipit tellus.
 Commodo ullamcorper a lacus vestibulum sed arcu non.

 <br>

 #### Common support
-Id eu nisl nunc mi ipsum.
-Ut aliquam purus sit amet luctus venenatis lectus.
-Sed augue lacus viverra vitae.
-Mattis vulputate enim nulla aliquet porttitor.
-Risus quis varius quam quisque.
-Arcu odio ut sem nulla.
-Nunc sed id semper risus in hendrerit gravid
+BART models use the uncertainty of counter factual uncertainty.
+When the posterior distribution of an individual's counterfactual prediction extends beyond a specified cut-point, that point likely has insufficient common support. 'bartCause' model offer the option to automatically remove points without common support from analyses.
+Cut-points are determined through one of two rules: the standard deviation (sd) or chi-squared (chi).

+Under the standard deviation rule, a point has weak common support if its posterior distribution of the counterfactual deviation is greater than the maximum posterior of the observed predictions with 1 standard deviation of the distribution of standard deviations for each individual's predicted outcome under the observed assignment.

+Under the chi-squared rule, a point is discarded if the variance between its counterfactual prediction over observed prediction are statistically different under a chi-squared distribution with 1 degree of freedom.

+For more details on discard rules see Hill and Su 2013.

 <br>